anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To have much learning and skill, to be well-trained in discipline, and good in speech — this is the highest blessing.
+Quote: TV and the Internet are good because they keep stupid people from spending too much time out in public.

-By: The Buddha
+By: Douglas Coupland